Suee18/finaleoopc/README.md

 -  [@Nour Bassem](https://github.com/nour-bassem)
 -  [@Adam Walid](https://github.com/Adamwalidd)

->This repository is for the integrated app, so only one person pushed.
+>This repository is for the integrated app.
 You can find all of real time commits at this repo: [OOP-project-trials](https://github.com/Suee18/OOP_ClothesApp_Trials-)